What is download speed and how much do you need?

 Many applications run in the background without you realizing it, using up your bandwidth.
 Cloud backups (like Google Drive or Dropbox), automatic software updates, and streaming services can slow down your downloads.
 Check your task manager (on Windows) or activity monitor (on Mac) to see what programs are running.
 Close any unnecessary applications before starting your download.

-Use our helpful postcode checker to see what you can get.
+Check out all of our broadband deals and enter your postcode to see what you can get.

 Browse the Virgin Media range